mattbierner/blog.mattbierner.com/_posts/2014-02-05-atum-primitive-language-values.md

 ---
 Here I cover the primitive language values and operations used in [Atum][atum].
 Although not too exciting, there are a few important points about property descriptors and how Atum handles objects.

 Atum minimizes the interface between the host and hosted languages.
-Implementing ECMAScript in ECMAScript, this design choice results in some unnecessary code, but it also allows the the behavior of the hosted language to be easily modified.
+Implementing ECMAScript in ECMAScript, this design choice results in some unnecessary code, but it also allows the behavior of the hosted language to be easily modified.

 # Basic Language Values
 [Section 8 of ECMAScript 5.1][ecma51] defines the basic ECMAScript language values types.